ART & DESIGN

 PERCEPTION IN PHASES

-From Objects to Perception
+From Objects to Perception, 1985-present

 Across decades of work, each body of work reflects not only a medium or period, but a way of seeing.
 Read together, they form a loose chronology of perceptual phases — shifts in what reality seemed to be, what creativity was for, and how form could translate a state of mind.